 On July 23, 2019, Minerals Commission issued four invoices totaling \$4,654,800 to our Ghanaian subsidiary.
 These invoices were titled "Outstanding Annual Mineral Right Fees" for four of our concessions (Muoso, Banso, Pameng and Apapam), which Minerals Commission indicated were related to the period from 2013 to 2018, for new annual mineral fees.
-However, all of our mining leases had one-time fixed consideration fee, which was paid when our leases were granted.
+However, all of our mining leases all have a one-time fixed consideration fee, which was paid when our leases were granted.
 We responded to Minerals Commission (the "Letters") on September 23, 2019, objecting to the four improper invoices.
 Our Letters outline the specific violated terms of our leases and various mineral laws.
-On May 14, 2021, Minerals Commission issued a similar follow up on these invoices ("Updated Invoices"), which summarized the same new annual mineral right fees from 2013 to 2021 totaling \$7,240,800.
-Our legal counsel in Ghana responded (the "Responses") to the New Invoices dated June 7th 2021, that none of the objections in the Company's original Letters were addressed and that in his opinion the New Invoices were not legally justifiable.
-The Minerals Commission has not responded to our original Letters or our lawyers Responses.
-Should Minerals Commission challenge our lawyers Responses, our Company could enact our dispute resolution arbitration clause under the Mineral Act.
-We believe none of these New Invoices are legally enforceable under the Mineral Act, and have not included any amount related to these invoices in our accounts.
+The Minerals Commission has not responded to our Letter.
+Should Minerals Commission challenge our Letters, our Company could enter dispute resolution arbitration clause under the Mineral Act.
+We believe the invoices are not legally enforceable under the Mineral Act, and have not included any amount related to these invoices in our accounts.